-NHS Continuing Healthcare Funding (CHC Funding) is a fully funded package of care which is provided by the NHS.
-If you’re eligible for NHS Continuing Healthcare and receive care in your own home or in a care home, the care services are funded by the NHS at no charge to you.
+CHC Funding (NHS Continuing Healthcare Funding) is a fully funded package of care which is provided by the NHS.
+If you’re eligible for NHS Continuing Healthcare and receive care in your own home or in a care home, the care services are funded by the NHS at no cost to you.

 NHS Continuing Healthcare is different from funding from the Local Authority, which is means tested based on your financial circumstances.

 For a discussion with no obligation to discuss eligibility for CHC Funding, recovering care home fees already paid, or any aspect of the NHS Continuing Healthcare process, get in touch with our Care Home Fees Solicitors.

 Who is Eligible for CHC Funding?

 In order to qualify for CHC Funding, you must be able to establish that you have a Primary Health Need.
 In simple terms, an individual has a Primary Health Need if, having taken account of all their needs, it can be said that most of the care they require is based on addressing and/or preventing health needs.
 However, in reality it’s far more complicated than this.

 How is Eligibility for Continuing Healthcare Assessed?

 The question of eligibility requires health and social care assessors to analyse the nature and extent of the care that’s required to meet your day to day needs.
 This means it isn’t so much about your diagnosis, but more about how your needs present and what has to be done to meet them.
 The National Framework for NHS Continuing Healthcare has been developed by the Department of Health to assist assessors in coming to the right decision.